devdattbhatt/Urmi/Readme.md

 To achieve any goal in life anyone need to have two main things "GOOD KARMA" and "BLESSINGS" ,

-I am taking care of good karma ,now providing blessing is your responsibility .
+I am taking care of good karma ,now providing blessing is gods responsibility .

-We all have only one life and death is only truth of our life.
+We all have only one life , death is only truth of our life.

 I wish every soul a life with good health ,happy family ,mighty power , highest respect and unlimited fortune.

-- faith and hope
+- With faith and hope

-Notice :- We do not accept any kind of donation in any way in any manner , in any case anything received by us that will not considered under `Urmi You Happy Me Happy Licence`.
+Notice :- We do not accept any kind of donation in any way in any manner ,

 If you dont spend 11$ or more after seeing this email god will transfer all of your good KARMA to my account so dont forgot to spend 11$ or more according to licence.